itamarlev/nodeJS-REST-JS-UI/README.md

 Searching an instrument is made at the top of each table.</br>
 Just start typing the name of the Instrument.
 The search is not case sensitive.

+## Future enhancements
+The server side was created with API to change the Market Instruments table as well</br>
+User Id - should be changed to have real data regarding the projects users</br>
+The search can be enhanced as well - will be more efficient if the Market Instruments list is huge to get only the first few rows and have the search fetch specific results from the DB.</br>